Courses in Planning

 A PLN 420 Introduction to Real Estate Development (3)

-A general introduction to real estate development as an important element in the urban economy and as a field of urban planning activity.
-Covers legal, economic, and financial perspectives.
-Emphasis is placed on market analysis and mortgage finance for residential real estate.
+An introduction to the basics of real estate development as an important element in the physical, economic, and social development of cities.
+Emphasis is placed on market analysis, proforma development for capital and operating costs, and sources of funds for residential real estate, with a focus on affordable housing.
 Prerequisite(s): A PLN 220 or permission of instructor.
-May not be offered in 2012-2013.

 A PLN 425 Community Development and Neighborhood Planning (3)